karutaproject/karuta-report/README.md

 ## How to install
 Installing node-js itself
->apt-get install nodejs<br>
+>apt-get install npm

 Installing service manager
 >npm install -g pm2

-Installing dependencies
+Installing dependencies:<br>
+Inside the karuta-report folder
 >npm install

 ## How to use